 - The student is in good academic standing and is maintaining satisfactory academic progress and has a 2.5 GPA or higher.

 - The student is enrolled on at least a half-time basis (minimum six credit hours) per semester during the academic year or at least three credit hours during each summer session.

 - The student is a citizen of the United States, a U.S. national, or permanent resident; persons granted asylum by the Immigration and Naturalization Service may also be eligible.

 Please note that Indiana University Kokomo’s Federal School Code is 001814.
 The FAFSA or renewal FAFSA should be submitted annually by April 15.
 The Office of Financial Aid and Scholarships will notify you of your work-study eligibility once your FAFSA has been processed.

 How do you earn your Federal Work-Study and what are the benefits?

 - Positions are available on-campus in a variety of areas during the academic year or summer.

 - Students who are awarded are not guaranteed employment.
-Positions are posted by the Career and Accessibility Center.
+Positions are posted by the Career Center.

 - Students apply directly to the hiring department.